How To Add An Admin User To The WordPress Database Via MySQL

 Final Word: How to Add an Admin User to the WordPress Database via MySQL

 If your login details have been deleted and you can’t access the backend of WordPress, use the steps above to create a new admin account directly in the database.
-It’s a reliable method that works regardless of email access or the state of your front-end login system.
+The phpMyAdmin method works on nearly all hosting providers.
+Adminer covers the cases where phpMyAdmin is not available.
+WP-CLI is the fastest option if you have SSH access.
+All three accomplish the same result.

 Once you’re back in, take site security seriously.
 Install one of the better WordPress security plugins and review your WordPress user roles to make sure no accounts have unnecessary admin privileges.